Documentation Index

 The Opportunity

-Redevelopment analysis helps you:- Find properties where land value far exceeds improvement value
+- Find properties where land value far exceeds improvement value

 - Identify vacant commercial land classified as “improved” but essentially undeveloped